 In cases of emerging viral pathogens like SARS-CoV-2, the virus that causes COVID-19 disease, when there is no test that can be conducted to validate the efficacy of a disinfectant.
 The EPA utilizes Emerging Viral Pathogen Guidance which determines the expected efficacy of a disinfectant against an emerging virus.
 In order for disinfectant products to be approved under this guidance, they must be an EPA registered Hospital or Broad-Spectrum disinfectant and have proven efficacy against two small, non-enveloped viruses to be eligible for use against emerging enveloped viruses, large, non-enveloped viruses or emerging small, non-enveloped viruses.

 Knowing that emerging viral pathogens are an increasing public health concern, all Accelerated Hydrogen Peroxide® (AHP®) products are designed to ensure they are able to inactivate more than two small, non-enveloped viruses ensuring they meet each of the three levels defined in the EPA’s Emerging Viral Pathogen Guidance.
-In choosing Accelerated Hydrogen Peroxide® (AHP®) as your daily disinfectants we want to ensure you have the confidence that your choice of using Accelerated Hydrogen Peroxide® (AHP®) means you are covered in the event of any emerging viral pathogen outbreak.
+In choosing approved Accelerated Hydrogen Peroxide® (AHP®) based products as your daily disinfectant, we want to ensure you have the confidence that you are covered in the event of any emerging viral pathogen outbreak.

 Emerging Viral Pathogen Rule Explained Canada: